kiruanime2003/rock-paper-scissors-game/README.md

 ![](screenshot.png)

-A simple rock paper scissors game made using HTML, SCSS and JS.
+A simple rock paper scissors game made using HTML, SCSS and JS which calculates the scores and displays it on the screen.

 See live [demo](https://kiruanime2003.github.io/rock-paper-scissors-game/)